Iso-Riemannian Optimization on Learned Data Manifolds: Introduction

 \subsection{Outline}

 This article is structured as follows.
 Section~\ref{sec:prelims} covers basic notation from differential, Riemannian, and pullback geometry, setting the stage for the development of optimization theory on learned manifolds.
 In Section~\ref{sec:zeros-of-vfs} we introduce the iso-Riemannian descent algorithm, define new notions of iso-monotonicity and iso-Lipschitz continuity for vector fields, and establish theoretical convergence guarantees for finding zeros of vector fields under the iso-connection.
-Section~\ref{sec:iso-bary} focuses on the iso-Riemannian barycentre problem, proving existence, uniqueness, and introducing iso-K-means clustering as an application.
-In Section~\ref{sec:iso-opt} we explore iso-convex optimization, analyze how Euclidean convexity interacts with iso-Riemannian geometry, and apply this theory to inverse problems and practical optimization tasks on learned data manifolds.
+Section~\ref{sec:iso-bary} focuses on the iso-Riemannian barycentre problem, proving existence, uniqueness, and introducing iso-K-means clustering as a first application of our theory.
+In Section~\ref{sec:iso-opt} we explore iso-convex optimization, analyze how Euclidean convexity naturally aligns with iso-convexity, and apply this theory to inverse problems and practical optimization tasks on learned data manifolds.
 Finally, we summarize our main findings, theoretical contributions, and outline future research directions in Section~\ref{sec:conclusions}.